andrevidela/Research-report/Thesis/index.md

        …
 ```

-Which will allow `success` to be bound with linearity `2` and therefor used twice.
-We’ve already seen how multiplicities are useful for memory management, but more flexibility also results in better ergonomics.
+Which will allow `success` to be bound with linearity `2` and therefore used twice.
+We can also allow _borrowing_ of read-only variables to fix the same problem:

-The other solutions to this problem would be to allow _borrowing_ of read-only variables:

 ```haskell
 do datas <- getData arg1 arg2